justinjiajia/cloud_security/labs/lab_4_new.md

    <img width="400"  src="https://github.com/user-attachments/assets/b02bdab5-9dc1-41f2-ba84-f6362eacb813" />

 3. Choose the edit the policy using the JSON editor.
-Copy and paste the following JSON policy into the *Policy editor* text area:
+Copy and paste the following JSON-formatted policy into the *Policy editor* text area:

    ```json
    {